-The establishment and operation of the Phuleli Community Health Center will provide much needed and free healthcare services to several village communities in the southern Solukhumbhu area of Nepal, where healthcare facilities are currently nonexistent.
-The Phase 1 construction of the facility has now been completed and this campaign will support our Phase 2 implementation, including the purchasing of equipment/supplies, staffing, facility management/upkeep, and the delivery of healthcare services.
+The Phuleli Community Health Center provides much needed free healthcare services to several village communities in the southern Solukhumbhu region of Nepal, where other healthcare facilities are currently nonexistent.
+Construction of the facility is completed and The Small World is now entering the implementation phase of the programs at the health center, including the purchasing of equipment/supplies, staffing, facility management/upkeep, and the delivery of healthcare services.
 Our goal is to bring basic, affordable, and quality healthcare to multiple rural communities in Nepal where individuals are often required to travel hours to days by foot for their medical needs.

 As a country, Nepal has 0.67 doctors/1000 people, which is nearly 4 times lower than WHO’s recommended ratio.
 This ratio becomes significantly lower in the rural areas since most of the healthcare infrastructure is centralized away from them in the Kathmandu valley.
 Many rural communities lack healthcare facilities completely and the villagers must travel, often by foot, to receive needed care.
 This results in a rural population that has increased risks of developing infections and mortalities from communicable diseases, malnutrition, and other serious medical conditions.
-Children in the rural areas of Nepal are more likely to be stunted, wasted, and underweight.
+Children in the rural areas of Nepal are more likely to be stunted and underweight.
 The recent COVID-19 surge in Nepal has greatly added to the healthcare burden in these communities.
-These villagers currently experience limited (or no) access to basic healthcare due to relative high cost, low (or no) availability, and lack of education.
+These villagers currently experience limited or no access to basic healthcare due to relative high cost, low or no availability, and lack of education.

 Timeline in Photographs